hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 ### Runtime Version

-The main module must contains a child node called `runtime_version`, it is a parameter of module, which indicates the expected version of the runtime.
+The main module should contains a child node called `runtime_version`, it is a parameter of module, which indicates the expected version of the runtime.
+For the multiple source file package, the runtime version is defined in the package meta file `package.anon`.

 The node `runtime_version` is followed by the nodes of user-defined data and functions.
 A module should at least define one data or function node, otherwise it is useless (although it is a valid module).
 For an application, at least one function called "entry" should be defined, otherwise it cannot pass the assembler check.